-The student is responsible for checking the University academic calendar for relevant deadlines for commencement for the semester in which he or she plans to graduate (http://trojan.troy.edu/academic_calendar.html).
+The student is responsible for checking the University academic calendar for relevant deadlines for commencement for the semester in which he or she plans to graduate (troy.edu/records/ graduation/graduationinformation.html.

 Plagiarism

 The awarding of a university degree attests that an individual has demonstrated mastery of a significant body of knowledge and skills of substantive value to society.
 Any type of dishonesty in securing those credentials therefore invites serious sanctions, up to and including suspension and expulsion (see Standard of Conduct in each TROY Catalog).
 Examples of dishonesty include actual or attempted cheating, plagiarism, or knowingly furnishing false information to any university employee.